Code-Egg/docs/docs/php/php-repo.md

 sudo yum install lsphp80 lsphp80-common lsphp80-mysqlnd
 ```

-To get a list of the LSPHP packages and extensions we offer, you can run the following:
+To get a list of the LSPHP packages and extensions available, you can run the following:

 - Debian/Ubuntu
 ```bash